Mahmoud Ajjour (9), who was injured during an Israeli attack on Gaza City in March 2024, finds refuge and medical help in Doha, Qatar.

 28 June, 2024

-Photographer Samar Abu Elouf was herself evacuated from Gaza in December 2023.
-She now lives in the same apartment complex as Mahmoud in Doha, where she has documented the few badly wounded Gazans who, like Mahmoud, have made it out for treatment.
-Doha, Qatar.
+The photographer, who is from Gaza and was herself evacuated in December 2023, lives in the same Doha apartment complex as Mahmoud in Qatar.
+She has bonded with families there, and documented some of the few badly wounded Gazans who made it out for treatment.

 Are you a photographer and/or passionate about press freedom?
 Sign up for our newsletter to stay updated on our annual contest and to hear about exhibitions near you.